vseloved/rutils/docs/tutorial.md

 ### `rutils.bind`

 This library provides an extensible unification of all Lisp binding operations (`let`, `let*`, `multiple-value-bind`, `destructuring-bind`, `with-slots`,...) — `bind`/`with` (I prefer the second variant).
-Unlike `iter` or `anaphora`, I didn't taken some of the existing binding libraries (e.g. METABANG-BIND) and decided to implement a novel version that provides more intuitive syntax for the common operations: primarily, multiple values, key-based and slot access.
+Unlike `iter` or `anaphora`, I didn't take some of the existing binding libraries (e.g. METABANG-BIND) and decided to implement a novel version that provides more intuitive syntax for the common operations: primarily, multiple values, key-based and slot access.

 Here's an example: